warden-protocol/wardenprotocol/docs/docs/learn/warden-protocol-modules/x-act.md

 #### Example

-The [previous example](#example-1) uses a value that needs to be fetched only once – when an Action is created.
-By contrast, in the following example a value is provided in the runtime environment and can be re-fetched at every evaluation.
+The [preprocessing example](#example-1) uses a value that needs to be fetched only once – when an Action is created.
+By contrast, in the evaluation example below, a value is provided in the runtime environment and can be re-fetched at every evaluation.
 This approach is suitable for values that change over time.

 You can register a module environment in `app.go`.
-For example, registering an environment for the dummy [`x/missiles` ](#example) module would look like this:
+For example, registering an environment for the dummy [`x/satellites` ](#example) module would look like this:

 ```go
 appConfig = depinject.Configs(